tidymodels/tidymodels.org-legacy/content/learn/models/coefficients/index.markdown

 The `\(\beta\)` values are the coefficients and the `\(x_j\)` are model predictors (a.k.a. features).

-For the example, we'll use the [Chicago train data]() where we try to predict the ridership at the Clark and Lake station (column name: `ridership`) with the previous ridership data 14 days prior from two weeks earlier at three stations.
+For the example, we'll use the [Chicago train data](https://bookdown.org/max/FES/chicago-intro.html) where we try to predict the ridership at the Clark and Lake station (column name: `ridership`) with the previous ridership data 14 days prior at three of the stations.

 The data are in the modeldata package: